Wind Maps

 The US Department of Energy has assembled an atlas of wind data for the US and its territories that is an excellent source of information for siting wind turbines.
 All these maps show the wind class number.
 For a definition of these classes see the table at the bottom of this page.
 Click the following links for detailed map information.

-In addition to the maps below there are updated higher resolution maps for many states at this web site -- click here for lots of info and reports.
-Or, click here for just map listing
+In addition to the maps below there are updated higher resolution maps for each state at various heights at this web site -- click here for clickable USA maps.

 Click the thumbnails below for an overview of the best regions in the USA for wind power: